 Your child chooses a book (with support) based on their interests and at his/her own level (this is a very important part of the programme) and reads at his/her own pace.
 When finished, your child takes a short quiz online - passing the quiz is an indication that your child has understood what has been read.
 Accelerated Reader gives both children and teachers feedback based on the quiz results, which the teacher then uses to help the child set targets and direct ongoing reading practice.

-We have introduced this across our school in Year 2 upwards.
+We have introduced this across our school in Year 3 upwards to year 6.

 What is a STAR Reading Test?

 A computer-adaptive reading test used to assess pupils' reading ability to determine recommended reading levels for Accelerated Reader.

 This is a multiple choice reading assessment, completed on the computer, lasting approximately 20 minutes.
 Questions continually adjust to your child's response, so if their answer is correct, the difficulty will increase.
 If they miss a question or give an incorrect answer, the difficulty level is reduced.